OCHA-DAP/hdx-hapi/docs/index.md

 HAPI is organized around a set of key humanitarian indicators like **Baseline Population** and **3W - Operational Presence**.
 Each of these indicators can be queried via its endpoint.

 ### Current list of indicator endpoints in HAPI
-- [Baseline Population](https://stage.hapi-humdata-org.ahconu.org/docs#/population): Get data about baseline populations
+- [population](https://stage.hapi-humdata-org.ahconu.org/docs#/population): Get data about baseline populations of a location
-- [3W](https://stage.hapi-humdata-org.ahconu.org/docs#/3W): Get data about operational presence.
+- [3w](https://stage.hapi-humdata-org.ahconu.org/docs#/3W): Get data about operational presence.
 You can learn more about 3w data [here](https://3w.unocha.org/)

 ## Supporting Tables
 Additional supporting endpoints provide information about locations, codelists, and metadata.